 - Don’t let anything cover your baby’s head (e.g. a hat) as this could cause overheating and/or suffocation.

 There are some initial signs to look out for if your baby is too hot and these include sweating, redness, or damp hair.
 If your baby is too hot, remove a layer or try putting them to sleep without covers.
-It is normal for your baby’s hands and feet to feel cold, but if they are blue or blotchy this could indicate your baby is too cold.
+It’s normal for your baby’s hands and feet to feel cold, but if they are blue or blotchy this could indicate your baby is too cold.
 If this is the case, add an extra layer.
+Our previous blog posts on the 5 signs your baby is too hot while sleeping and 10 ways to keep baby cool in hot weather are useful resources.

 3. Less is more